In this article, we explain special permissions that work on files and directories named as Stickybit, SUID and SGID.

 $ chmod 1777 dir1/ $ ls -l total 8 drwxrwxrwt 2 root root 4096 Aug 19 03:08 dir1

-Note: In Unix flavoured OS, sticky bit have different purpose but we are not discussing it here.
+Note: In Unix flavored OS, sticky bit has a different purpose but we are not discussing it here.

 What is SUID Bit and How to set it

 When an executable file runs, it runs under the ownership of the user who has executed it.
 It means that when student user runs ls command, then the corresponding process will run under the ownership of student.
 The SUID bit, also known as Set User ID bit, overwrites this behavior.
 If SUID bit is set on a program, then that program will run as the owner of that file, irrespective of who is executing it.

 The passwd command in Linux has SUID bit set.

 $ ls -l /usr/bin/passwd -rwsr-xr-x 1 root root 23420 Aug 3 2010 /usr/bin/passwd

 This can be seen in the third field of permissions.
 The 's' in place of 'x' indicates that SUID bit is set.
 With SUID bit set, when a normal user (say student) runs the passwd command, the command runs with the ownership of 'root', and not as student, because root is the owner of this file.
 This behavior is required because the passwords are stored in the /etc/shadow file, which has no permission on group or other level.